 -

-To generate a SSH key, Right Click → Paste, not Ctrl+V! the following into Git Bash and press Enter:
+To generate a SSH key copy the below command (make sure you get the whole thing), then Right Click → Paste (not Ctrl+V!) it into Git Bash and press Enter:

 , and click the green Add SSH Key button to finish:If all has gone to plan, you should not be able to see it listed in your SSH & GPG Keys page: